pranavrc/tenor/README.md

 *Four Sticks* by Led Zeppelin uses 5/4 in parts, *Paranoid Android* by Radiohead uses 7/8 in parts, the *Mission Impossible theme* by Lalo Schifrin uses 5/4.

-#### Representing measures
+##### Representing measures

 Sixteenth beats give us enough granularity to represent positions in the measure where notes are placed.
-A 4/4 measure, completely decomposed into sixteenth beats, would look like this:
+A 4/4 measure, completely decomposed into sixteenth beats, would look like this in positional notation:

 ```
 (1-2-3-4)  -  (5-6-7-8)  -  (9-10-11-12) -  (13-14-15-16)
 1/4 Beat 1 -  1/4 Beat 2 -  1/4 Beat 3   -  1/4 Beat 4
 ```

-Any of these numbers from 1 to 16 could be notes and rests.
+Any of these numbers from 1 to 16 could be notes or rests.
 For the sake of representation, let's ignore the rests (there can only be notes and rests, so if a number is missing, we know it's a rest).
-Let's go back to the *Comfortably Numb* example.
-We decomposed the first beat as `1-1-0-1`.
+Let's go back to the *Comfortably Numb* example, whose first beat we decomposed as `1-1-0-1`.
 In our new notation of a measure, this would be `1-2-4` (3 is a rest, so it's ignored).
-Decomposing the other beats, we get:
+Decomposing the other beats in our old notation, we get:

 ```
 1   -  1    -  0  -  1